-This post is the 2nd part of a mini-series titled “Thinking Like An Architect”.
+This post is the 2nd part of a mini-series titled “Think Like An Architect”.
 Part 1: Famous Architects Sketch

 It’s fair to say that sometimes architects see things that others don’t.
 Claiming that this makes architects a kind of mystic seer is likely a stretch.
-Nevertheless, I have repeatedly seen folks being stuck when an architect came in and had a different view of things.
-And suddenly everything made sense.
+Nevertheless, I have repeatedly seen folks who were stuck being helped by an architect who had a different view of things.
+After that, suddenly everything made sense.

 Rectangle and Circle

-Imagine two people are arguing about the shape of an object.
-One person keeps claiming it’s a rectangle while the other insists that it’s a circle.
-The discussion keeps going: “rectangle!”, “circle!”, “come on, it has 4 corners!”, “what? it’s round!”.
-Because a circle and a rectangle are in fact quite different shapes, a reconciliation is not in sight.
-The parties are quite intelligent people, so it isn’t not lack of understanding that makes them butt heads.
+Two people are arguing about the shape of an object.
+One person keeps claiming that it’s a rectangle while the other insists that it’s a circle.
+The discussion keeps going: “rectangle!”, “circle!”, “come on, it has 4 corners!”, “what?
+It’s as round as it gets!”.
+Because a circle and a rectangle are in fact quite different shapes, a reconciliation is nowhere in sight.
+Both parties being intelligent people rules out lack of understanding as the reason that they’re butting heads.
 An architect comes in and notices that they are both looking at the same object: a cylinder.